Picnic-Lisp/picnic/README.md

 ### Motivation

 I finally stumbled on Golang repo and tried to learn the language.
 Since I saw it has great reputation and is easy to use I tried to come up with a little week-end project.
 I then come up with a little Lisp-1 dialect that I call Picnic.
+My first thought was to make simple but powerful language that covers a lot of features such as...

 ### Installation